kevinresol/gitemall/README.md

 `haxelib --global run gitemall [hxml]`

+## Quick Start

+0. Create a directory: `mkdir my_new_proj`
+0. Initialize Git: `cd my_new_proj && git init`
+0. Write a hxml file: `echo "-main Main -js bin/index.js -lib tink_web -lib buddy" > build.hxml`
+0. Git'em All!!! `haxelib --global run gitemall` (Be prepared to input urls manually when they can't be found)

+## Explained

-This command will do the following things:
+This little program will do the following things:

 0. Create folder `.haxelib` & `haxelib`, if not yet exist
 0. Parse the hxml in current directory